Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Global Numerical Solution of Two Stage Drive System

-These witness points are approximate points near the consistent initial value points, which and need to be refined by Newton iteration.
-Finally, four numerical results from different components are shown in Figure \ref{fig:2sd}.
+These witness points are approximate points near the consistent initial value points, which need to be refined by Newton iteration.
+Finally, four numerical solutions from different components are shown in Figure \ref{fig:2sd}.

-Further, we can reestablish a equivalent {\DAE} system of this {\IDAE} system with the angle as the variable, which can help us to obtain the exact solutions by symbolic computation.
+Further, we can reestablish an equivalent {\DAE} system of this {\IDAE} system with the angle as the variable, which can help us to obtain the exact solutions by symbolic computation.

-Here $C_1$, $C_2$, $C_3$, $C_4$, $C_5$ and $C_6$ are constants depending on consistent initial conditions.
-These exact solutions can be used to check the correctness of our numerical solution of the global structural differentiation method.
+Here $C_1$, $C_2$, $C_3$, $C_4$, $C_5$, and $C_6$ are constants depending on consistent initial conditions.
+These exact solutions can be used to check the correctness of our global numerical solution of the embedding method.

-It should be noted that since the numerical solution adopts the piecewise integration method, the constants $\bm{\xi}$ in the IRE method need to be reassigned along with the integration segment to ensure the consistency of the initial value and the correctness of the solution.
+It should be noted that since the global numerical solution adopts the piecewise integration method, the constants $\bm{\xi}$ in the embedding method need to be reassigned along with the integration segment to ensure the consistency of the initial value and the correctness of the solution.